mzabani/codd/README.md

 ### 2. Docker

-We keep up-to-date images of _codd_ in DockerHub.
+You can find up-to-date images of _codd_ in DockerHub.
 To run _codd_ through docker just run `docker run --rm mzabani/codd --help`.
 Invoking _codd_ this way will often require mounting volumes, specifying UIDs and is certainly more bureaucratic than other installation methods.

 ## Get codd up and running in 10 minutes